Musaylima: Etymology

+Historicity

+Christian J. Robin argued that Musaylima was a historical figure, and that some parts of the narrative of Musaylima may be recovered as historical, principally the account of the conflict between Musaylima's principality and the early Muslims after the death of Muhammad during the Ridda Wars; Robin argues that these political events were too notable to have been fabricated wholesale.
+Robin also entertains the possibility that much of Musaylima's story may have been retained from an early period because it would have been interesting to the early Muslims: it was widely believed in the Near East that a true Prophet is always preceded by a false prophet, and so details about the life of Musaylima could may have been studied out of a sense that he served as that antecedent and contrast for Muhammad.
+Nevertheless, Robin also accepts the possibility that parts of the story of Musaylima's life have been distorted.

+Gerald Hawting, by contrast, considers reports of Musaylima's activity, at least any activity before that or independently of Muhammad's, to be a later fabrication exegetically inspired by attempts to contextualize Quran 16:103 in the life of Muhammad.

+Biography

 Early life

 Musaylima was the son of Habib, of the tribe Banu Hanifa, one of the largest tribes of Arabia that inhabited the region of Najd.
 The Banu Hanifa were a monotheist branch of Banu Bakr and led an independent existence prior to Islam.

 Among the first accounts of him describe events in the late 9th Hijri, the Year of Delegations, when he accompanied a delegation of his tribe to Medina.
 The delegation included two other prominent Muslims.
 They would later help Musaylima rise to power and save their tribe from destruction.
-These men were Nahar Ar-Rajjal bin Unfuwa and Muja'a bin Marara.
+These men were Nahar Ar-Rajjal ibn Unfuwa and Muja'a ibn Marara.
 In Medina, the deputation stayed with the daughter of al-Harith, a woman of the Ansar from the Banu Najjar.
 When the delegation arrived at Medina the camels were tied at a traveler's camp, and Musaylima remained there to look after them while the other delegates went in.

 They had talks with Muhammad.
 The delegation before their departure embraced Islam and renounced Christianity without compunction.
 As was his custom, Muhammad presented gifts to the delegates, and when they had received their gifts one said, "We left one of our comrades in the camp to look after our mounts."

 Muhammad gave them gifts for him also, and added, "He is not the least among you that he should stay behind to guard the property of his comrades."
 On their return they converted the tribe of Banu Hanifa to Islam.